tyson-swetnam/porder/README.md

 ```

 ### idlist
 Create an idlist for your geometry based on some basic filters,including geometry, start and end date and cloud cover.
 If no cloud cover is specified everything form 0 to 100% cloud cover is included.
 For now the tool can handle geojson,json and kml files.
 The output is a csv file and an intermediate text file is also created with same idlist to help format the output csv file.
+The tool also allows you to make sure you get percentage overlap, when selecting image, for clip operations adjust it accordingly (usally --ovp 1 for orders not to fail during clip)

 ```
 usage: porder idlist [-h] --input INPUT --start START --end END --item ITEM